phpearth/docs/interop/make.md

 composer install
 ```

-To run PHP unit tests, you run:
+To run PHP unit tests:

 ```bash
 phpunit
 ```

 This is all quite simple to remember and run directly.
 How about adding few more
 options.
-For example, Composer installation for production:
+For example, application installation for production:

 ```bash
 composer install --no-ansi --no-dev --no-interaction --no-progress --no-scripts --optimize-autoloader --prefer-dist